 TALIS BIOMEDICAL CORPORATION (NASDAQ: TLIS) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Talis Biomedical Corporation (NASDAQ: TLIS)

 NEW YORK, Jan.
-11, 2022 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired common stock of Talis Biomedical Corporation (the "Company" or "Talis") (NASDAQ: TLIS) in connection with Talis' February 12, 2021 initial public offering (the "IPO").
+13, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired common stock of Talis Biomedical Corporation (the “Company” or “Talis”) ( TLIS) in connection with Talis’ February 12, 2021 initial public offering (the “IPO”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1933.

 If you purchased or otherwise acquired Talis common stock, and/or would like to discuss your legal rights and options please visit Talis Biomedical Corporation Shareholder Class-Action Lawsuit or contact Joe Seidman toll free at (877) 779-1414 or [email protected].